BekYahia/nestjs-microservices-app/README.md

 ## Installation

-We recommend using [pnpm](https://pnpm.io) for package management.
+I am using [pnpm](https://pnpm.io) for package management.
 If you don't have it installed, you can do so with npm:

 ```bash
 npm install -g pnpm